TUB-Control/PaPI/papi/manual/5_plugin_design.rst

         self.color       = self.config['color']['value']
         self.color_regex = self.config['color']['regex']

+.. warning:: Use this function only if you know what you do !
+Take a look at the documentation for this function.

 3. Use of ``pl_get_current_config_ref``: This function provides a reference to the complete modified configuration.
 Single values are accessed in the same way as in the example before but changes in the configuration will affected the startup configuration.
 Thereby it is possible to modify the configuration for the next startup if the current PaPI setting is saved as an XML file because the current startup configuration will be stored and taken when the configuration is loaded.

-.. warning:: Use this function only if you know what you do !
-Take a look at the documentation for this function.

 .. code-block:: python
     :linenos:

     def cb_initialize_plugin(self):
-        self.config      = self.pl_get_current_config()
+        self.config      = self.pl_get_current_config_ref()
         self.color       = self.config['color']['value']
         self.color_regex = self.config['color']['regex']

         self.config['text']['value'] = 'FooBar'

 If you only like to change one single value in the startup configuration we recommend the function ``pl_set_config_element``:

-.. warning:: Use this function only if you know what you do !
-Take a look at the documentation for this function.

 .. code-block:: python
     :linenos: